evavanweenen/bioNLP/README.md

 Transform lines of text to their vector embeddings by taking the mean.

-*Note that if the word is unknown, we set it's vector to nan (so that it is ignored when taking the mean).
+*Note that if the word is unknown, we set its vector to nan (so that it is ignored when taking the mean).
 If all words in a vector are unknown, we later remove it.
 A better approach here would have been to use `fasttext`.*

 ```python